-Finalizing a tape results in a Tape Contents Catalog (5.1) being written to the end of the tape, followed by special tape marks that prevent further files being written to that tape.
+Finalizing a TAR formatted tape results in a Tape Contents Catalog (5.1) being written to the end of the tape, followed by special tape marks that prevent further files being written to that tape.
 XenData6 Workstation automatically finalizes a tape when it becomes 98% full.
 Partially filled tapes may also be finalized.
 This is described in How to Finalize Tapes (5.4).

-The presence of a Tape Content Catalog greatly reduces the time to move a tape from one XenData system to another.
-When moving a tape that has not been finalized (and hence does not have a catalog on the tape) to another XenData system for the first time, the catalog data must be built on that system by using the Build Catalog (5.2) operation.
+The presence of a Tape Content Catalog on a TAR formatted LTO cartridge greatly reduces the time to move a tape from one XenData system to another.
+When moving a TAR formatted tape that has not been finalized (and hence does not have a catalog on the tape) to another XenData system for the first time, the catalog data must be built on that system by using the Build Catalog (5.2) operation.
 This can take several hours.
 Whereas for a finalized tape, the operation is automatic and takes only a few minutes.